A lovely unspoilt East Norfolk Coast village with its roots in fishing.

 The alter in the church at Winterton on sea

-Winterton has a holiday park, situated overlooking the sea.
-This holiday park has unusual round holiday homes, with a thatched roof!
+Overlooking Winterton sand dunes you will find some unusual round holiday homes, with a thatched roof.
 They were constructed when the owner returned from South Africa's Hermanus Bay.
-He was so taken by this part of Africa that he wanted to create a part of it in Norfolk.
-Adjacent to the leisure park is an old lighthouse, now a private residence.
+He was so taken by this part of Africa that he wanted to create a part of it in Norfolk and Hermanus Holiday Park was born.
+Adjacent to the round holiday homes you can see Winterton Lighthouse, now a private residence.

 Hermanus Leisure Cottage

 Nearby, is one of the first windfarms in the UK at Blood Hill, mid way between West Somerton and Winterton on Sea.
-The site currently has 10 wind turbines, generating approximately 2.25 megawatts of electricity, enough for around 1,400 homes.
-Debate rages regarding their appearance, we ask you to judge for yourself!
+The site generates enough electricity for around 1,000 homes.
+This was originally achieved via 10 wind turbines, but recently they have been replaced by just 2 more efficient ones.
+Debate rages regarding their appearance, but why don't you visit and judge for yourself!

 Blood Hill Windfarm